 The EyeMed Access network is for routine eye exams, refractions and vision hardware.
-This means you are able to use the same provider for your eye exam and vision hardware.
 You may choose to get vision hardware (contacts, frames, & lenses) or routine eye exams from any EyeMed Vision provider in the Access Network.

 To find a provider for eye exams, or a retailer for your vison hardware benefit, or get assistance with questions about your benefit, call EyeMed Vision Member Services at 844-872-8868 (TTY users should call 711).
 Hours are: